Minneapolis eyeing outside police to help with violent crime, officer shortage: report

 Officers from the Hennepin County Sheriff’s Office and Metro Transit Police would form Joint Enforcement Teams and primarily respond to violent 911 calls, the Minneapolis Star Tribune reported.

-If the plan is approved by the City Council and Mayor Jacob Frey this week, the teams would form on Sunday and run through the end of the year.
+If the initial proposal is approved by the City Council and Mayor Jacob Frey this week, the teams would form on Sunday and run through the end of the year.

 MINNESOTA 'SQUAD' MEMBER SAYS TRUMP ATTACK ON HER DURING CAMPAIGN WAS A MISTAKE